HMilbradt/richlist/README.md

 >Mary is a new user who wants to be #1 in the list.
 Bob occupies the top spot, and has $10 in his account.
 Mary pays $10.01, taking the top spot, and shifting Bob down to the #2 spot.

+### Contributions

+Unfortunately, the project is not currently open to new contributions.
+However the code may be downloaded and used according to